feather-design-system/feather-design-system/docs/Components/DateInput/README.md

 ## Design

-A Date Input consists of two primary methods of interaction: the text field Date Input and the calendar picker Date Input.
+A Date Input consists of two primary methods of interaction:

+The Date Input is a “spinner” control that appears as a text field and allows for a granular level of keyboard control with the arrow keys.
 The text field Date Input is best used when the user needs to enter a date from the distant past or far in the future.
-The text field Date Input allows for faster input thanks to the minimal number of clicks involved and the speed with which users can type.
-The calendar input involves more clicks on the user’s behalf, but it is more accurate and more visually engaging for users, breaking the repetitive nature of data entry.
-Each of the two Date Input controls has their own set of child elements and sub-components.
+The text field date input allows for faster input thanks to the minimal number of clicks involved and the speed with which users can type.

+The Date picker is a graphical calendar that involves more clicks on the user’s behalf but provides a spatial context for the individual day and its relationship to all other days in each month.
+This can provide more context for a user but requires more cognitive overhead when used

 ## Examples